 Bonus Tip: Keep money in the bank

 Many entrepreneurs who raise a lot of money early believe attracting investors will always be easy.
 This isn’t so.
-Investors want to see that you’ve been successful with what you already have.
+Investors want to see that you’ve been successful with what you already have, and can demonstrate how their marginal efficiency of capital increased over time.

 They want to see that you have channeled money you’ve saved on marketing and recruiting into developing the best product in the marketplace.
 They want to see that you are spending prudently.

 And of course, cash flow is an excellent signal of your startup’s capital efficiency.
-The amount of money coming in and out of your organization, the channels, and the sources of these funds are critical information on a company’s financial health.
+The amount of money coming in and out of your organization, the channels, and the sources of the increase in capital are critical to understanding a company’s financial health.

 Capital Efficiency: An Investor Magnet

 When investors are judging which startups to finance, a track record of capital efficiency can be very attractive.
-It’s a positive signal of founder discipline and leadership.
-Capital efficient companies typically have a clear destination and have set a three-to-five-year window to get there.
+It signifies both founder discipline and leadership.
+Companies that improve efficiency typically have a clear destination and have set a three-to-five-year window to get there.

 Capital efficiency indicates that founders have a mindset built on cautious and calculated spending for maximized returns.
 This cultivates a sense of confidence among stakeholders, making any startup extremely attractive to investors.

-Super short takeaways: 10 ways startups can establish and maintain capital efficiency
+Super short takeaways: 10 ways startups can establish, maintain and improve capital efficiency